iresil/NeuralNet/README.md

 - **NeuralNet_Data**: C++ static library that contains everything related to saving and loading both input and output data.
 - **NeuralNet_Test**: Google Test project to ensure code correctness.

-## Core Components
+## Core Concepts
 - **Tensor**: Conceptually, a tensor is a container for numerical data.
 In our implementation, it also encapsulates the math that's necessary for the neural network to operate.
-- **Input Layer**: The input layer usually operates on tensors of various sizes, reshaping them into flat vectors on which the rest of the transformations will be applied.
+- **Input Layer**: The input layer is the first layer of a neural network, that receives raw input data.
+It typically doesn't transform the data and only passes it into the neural network, but sometimes preprocessing also happens either before or alongside it.
-- **Fully Connected Layer**: The fully connected (or dense) layer is the most important part of a neural network.
+- **Output Layer**: The output layer is the step that generates the final prediction.
-  It is the code that applies a _learnable affine transformation_ to its inputs.
-An affine transformation is just a linear transformation (matrix multiplication) followed by a translation (the addition of a bias vector).
-In geometry, these operations preserve points, straight lines, and planes (they maintain "affine structure").
-Specifically in neural networks, the weight and bias parameters are not fixed.
-The model learns them by minimizing a loss function during training, using backpropagation and gradient descent.
-So, the transformation is learnable, because the neural network tunes weight and bias to fit the data.
+- **Hidden Layer**: A hidden layer is any layer that is located between the input and output layers.
+It applies learned transformations to its input, to learn patterns that help the neural network make decisions.
+It is called "hidden" because its output is not directly observed.
-- **Neuron**: Conceptually, a neuron is the smallest computational unit contained in a layer.
+- **Neuron**: Conceptually, a neuron is the smallest computational unit contained in any layer.
 Its output is a scalar value.
-  When implementing a neural network, we may refer to a neuron's output as a neuron, for simplicity reasons.
-When defining a dense layer, knowing the number of input and output features is necessary.
-The number of input features is the number of neurons produced by the previous layer and the number of output features is the number of neurons that this layer will produce.
-  So a layer with 10 input neurons and 5 output neurons is a layer with a weight tensor of shape [5,10] and a bias tensor of shape [5].
-- **Activation Layer**: Because executing multiple linear transformations one after the other would just lead to a different linear transformation, an activation function is necessary, to introduce nonlinearity to the neural network.
-  This helps the neural network identify and represent complex patterns or relationships in the data.
-The activation layer is a software abstraction that wraps the activation function so that it can be easily defined as part of the model graph.
+  In practice, we often refer to a neuron's output as a _neuron_, though technically that's the result of the neuron's computation.
 - **Loss Function**: This is what guides the learning process in neural networks.
-A loss function is what quantifies the difference between the model's predictions and the actual values, providing feedback to minimize errors.
+A loss function is what quantifies the difference between the model's predictions and the actual values, providing a scalar value that the optimizer seeks to minimize.
 The type of loss function that gets applied is selected based on the task at hand.
 - **Optimizer**: After a prediction is made and the loss is calculated, the optimizer is what achieves minimization of the loss by iteratively adjusting weights and biases, according to the defined learning rate.